khulalit/react-conditionally/README.md

 ## 🚀 Declarative Conditional Rendering for React

-`react-conditionally` is a lightweight and intuitive library that provides declarative components for handling conditional rendering in your React applications.
+`react-if-then-else-switch` is a lightweight and intuitive library that provides declarative components for handling conditional rendering in your React applications.
 Say goodbye to deeply nested ternary operators and complex `&&` chains, and embrace cleaner, more readable JSX.

 ---